microsoft/cpprestsdk/README.md

 ## Having Trouble?

 We'd love to get your review score, whether good or bad, but even more than that, we want to fix your problem.
 If you submit your issue as a Review, we won't be able to respond to your problem and ask any follow-up questions that may be necessary.
-The most efficient way to do that is to open a an issue in our [issue tracker](https://github.com/Microsoft/cpprestsdk/issues).
+The most efficient way to do that is to open an issue in our [issue tracker](https://github.com/Microsoft/cpprestsdk/issues).

 ### Quick Links